French Basque Country: Prehistoric era

 The oldest human remains that are known of in the territory of the current French Basque Country are approximately 150,000 years old.
 Some houses have been found on the terraces of the river Adour, in Ilbarritz (Bidart), Saint-Pierre-d'Irube and Mouguerre.
 In the Middle Paleolithic era (700,000–100,000 years BP), Neanderthals inhabited this area.
 At the beginning they lived in the open air and later in caves, like the one in Isturits.
 Cro-Magnon people appeared during the Upper Paleolithic (9,000–50,000 years BP).

 Many artistic objects from the Magdalenian era (9,000–14,000 years BP) have been found in Isturits.

 The most well-known object found is a bird bone with three holes in it in the shape of a txistu.
 Moving into the Mesolithic era, humans began to live outside of caves, despite the fact that these were still used until a much later date.
 Also, during this era, the artefacts of ceramics, agriculture, and raising livestock were discovered.

 During the Neolithic era (4000–3000 B.C.E.), new techniques for the use of metals and agriculture arrived.

 Antiquity

 The present-day territory was inhabited by the Tarbelli and the Sibulates, tribal divisions of the Aquitani.
 When Caesar conquered Gaul, he found all the region south and west of the Garonne inhabited by a people known as the Aquitani, who were not Celtic and are nowadays assumed to have been early Basques (see Aquitanian language).
-In early Roman times, the region was initially known as Aquitania, but by the end of the 3rd century, when use of the name Aquitania was extended to cover the region up to the river Loire, as Novempopulania (Aquitania Tertia).
+In early Roman Empire times, the region was initially known as Aquitania, but by the end of the 3rd century, when use of the name Aquitania was extended to cover the region up to the river Loire, as Novempopulania (Aquitania Tertia).
 Its name in Latin means the nine peoples, as a reference to the nine tribes that inhabited it: